CosmicLabs-HQ/Applied-AI/README.md

 **Type:** Full-time
 **Start Date:** ASAP

-We're looking for a builder who takes a problem from a rough idea to something shipped, and does whatever the work needs along the way.
-One day that's wiring up an agent's tool use and context handling.
-The next it's the backend service behind it, the eval that proves it works, or the frontend someone uses to run it.
-You go where the problem is and you get it working.
+We're looking for a builder who takes a problem from a rough idea to something shipped, and does whatever the work needs along the way

 This is a hands-on role.
 You understand the whole harness around a model, down to how context gets constructed, how tools get called, and how a run recovers when a step fails.
 You learned to code before Claude Code, Codex, and Cursor existed, so you can read a trace, reason from first principles, and fix what the tools get wrong.
 You use those tools now and use them well, and they build on real fundamentals rather than replace them.